jenpennen/jennycho/src/content/work/melodyai.md

 ## Problem

 During DFG's Winter 2024 cycle, founder Mary Zhu initiated conversations about integrating AI into the organization’s operations to address the growing demand for AI capabilities.
-To meet this demand, **I focused on a critical area where AI was frequently applied: project deliverable success**.
-This focus was driven by an unexpected trend I identified in student volunteers' survey responses from the previous project cycle, Summer 2023.
+To meet this demand, **_I focused on a critical area where AI was frequently applied: project deliverable success._** This focus was driven by an unexpected trend I identified in student volunteers' survey responses from the previous project cycle, Summer 2023.

 ## Survey Findings